SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Appearance/LinearGradientStyle/README.md

 #Linear Gradient Style

-This sample demonstrate how to update linear gradient style for node.
+This sample demonstrates how to update the linear gradient style for the node.

 ## Prerequisites